 Mr. Dannenberg’s industrial career has focused on the management of the technology commercialization process and of manufacturing high technology processes and products.
 He has been involved in the semiconductor industry, the biotechnology industry, and the capital markets arena.
-He has expertise in industrial management, strategic planning, financial management, business development, industrial biotechnology, renewable chemicals, bioenergy, biofuels, synthetic biology, microbiology, limnology, genomics, and coalition & alliance building.
+He has expertise in industrial management, strategic planning, financial management, business development, industrial biotechnology, renewable chemicals, bioenergy, synthetic biology, microbiology, limnology, genomics, and coalition & alliance building.

-Mr. Michael Weedon – Independent Director
+Mr. Michael Weedon – President and Director

 Mr. Weedon holds a Bachelor of Arts degree from the University of Toronto and a Master of Business Administration degree from the University of Western Ontario.
-More recently, as a consultant in the environment sector, he has evaluated a number of alternative energy technologies including many in the bioenergy sector.
+More recently, as a consultant in the environment sector, he has evaluated a number of alternative energy technologies including many in the bioenergy sector

 Technical & Engineering Team: